The book

 Schrödinger rewritten

-The Schrödinger equation is not wrong.
-Its interpretation has been misread.
-It describes the evolution of coherent phase structure before outcomes are fixed.
-The wavefunction becomes a real physical phase process.
-Superposition, interference and quantum behaviour emerge from phase evolution; definite outcomes appear when coherence limits are exceeded.
+The Schrödinger equation is retained, but interpreted differently within PDT.
+Rather than describing abstract probability alone, it is viewed as governing the evolution of coherent phase structure before outcomes become realised.
+Superposition, interference, and quantum behaviour emerge from coherent phase evolution, while definite outcomes appear when coherence limits are exceeded.

 2. 22